softmatterlab/SmartTrap/README.md

 ### Autonomous control
 There are various autonomous protocols that the instrument can execute.
-You can choose to run entire experiments, such as a single molecule force spectroscopy, or just
+You can choose to run entire experiments, such as a single molecule force spectroscopy.
+Alternatively you can run just one of the subroutines, such as the automatic trapping.

 ### Neural networks
 The weight of the networks needed for the automation are stored in the folder /NeuralNetworks and the weights of a pretrained network are available in the file YOLOV5Weights.pt.
 Note that other custom trained networks can be loaded directly from the user interface.

 # Expanding on the software
-The software provided here is open source and as such you are free to download and modify it to your own needs, but not to sell it commercially.
+The software provided here is open source and as such you are free to download and modify it to your own needs.

 ## Adapting the software to other systems
 The software suit, and in particular the interface and its back end, has been designed with the use in other system and experimental procedures in mind.
 The different protocols of the various devices simply needs to be implemented.

 ## Making a sample chamber
+The sample chambers used in the SmartTrap are handmade.

 ### Items needed
  **Tools**:
 - Laser cutter
 - Hotplate